ChristianKreuzberger/django-rest-imageupload-example/tutorial/step1.md

 You can try to access [http://127.0.0.1.8000]() in a browser, but you will not be able to see much, except for a message telling you that you that _It worked!_.
-However, Django comes with a handy [http://TODO](admin panel), which you can access by going to [http://127.0.0.1:8000/admin/]().
+However, Django comes with a handy [admin panel](https://docs.djangoproject.com/en/1.10/ref/contrib/admin/), which you can access by going to [http://127.0.0.1:8000/admin/]().
 Before you do that, you will have to create a superuser.
 Django has packed this process in another command:
 ```bash